The Rains Are Coming—Are Your Street-side Basin Inlets & Roof Gutters Ready or Clogged?

 By Brad Lancaster

-Like much of the country, we are in a record drought with high temperatures drying us out even more; stressing many shade plants, and threatening our cooling soil-carbon sponges—so we should be doing all we can to capture and hold on to cooling, life-enhancing moisture.
+Like much of the country, drought with high temperatures is drying us out; stressing many shade plants, and threatening our cooling soil-carbon sponges.
+Yet rain is predicted—so we do all we can to capture and hold on to cooling, life-enhancing moisture.

-But even as the summer rains have begun in my home of Tucson, Arizona; many people who have installed passive street-runoff harvesting earthworks and/or roof-runoff-harvesting gutters and tanks are NOT ready to receive that free water because their basin inlets and roof gutters are clogged!
+But even as the summer rains are about to begin in my home of Tucson, Arizona; many people who have installed passive street-runoff harvesting earthworks and/or roof-runoff-harvesting gutters and tanks are NOT ready to receive that free water—because their basin inlets and roof gutters are clogged!

 Are YOU ready or clogged?